Identifiability, the KL property in metric spaces, and subgradient curves: Critical sequences in metric spaces

-Following \cite{giorgi}, the infimum of those $\delta > 0$ for which the property holds is called the {\em slope}, and denoted $|\nabla f|(\bar x)$.
-The notation is suggestive of the case of a smooth function on a Euclidean space, when $|\nabla f|(x) = |\nabla f(x)|$.
-At points outside the domain, the slope is $+\infty$.
+At points outside of the domain, the slope is $+\infty$. } \end{defn} The notation is suggestive of the easy case of a differentiable function on a Euclidean space, when $|\nabla f|(x) = |\nabla f(x)|$ \cite[Observation 4.3]{giorgi}.
+Notice that the slope may be infinite at points in the domain: for example, $|\nabla \sqrt[3]{\cdot}|(0) = + \infty$.
+An easy exercise shows an equivalent definition:

-Our development relies on the following key property of the slope, which in this form may be found in \cite[Theorem 1.4.1]{zal}, for example.
+(The infimum of the empty set is defined to be $+ \infty$.)
+By definition, the slope is zero at any local minimizer.
+However, the converse may fail: for example, on $\R$, the function $f(x)=-x^2$ has slope zero at zero but is not locally minimized there.
+The following result \cite[Proposition 3.3]{ioffe-variational} collects some simple tools for the slope.